Quality Sleep, Sound Mind, Happy World

 But is sleep actually all that it’s cracked up to be?
 And how much do we really need to be healthy?

-18th March 2022 marks World Sleep Day and the theme this year is Quality Sleep, Sound Mind, Happy World.
+17th March 2022 marks World Sleep Day.
 Today we take a look at the science behind sleep.
 We’ll bust some myths, share some expert advice and discuss some easy ways to get your 40 winks.

 Let’s start with the basics; sleep is a vital function.
 It allows your body and mind to recharge, leaving you refreshed and alert when you wake up.
 If you’re struggling to wake in the morning and have to reach for a coffee daily, then the likelihood is that you may need more, or indeed a better, quality sleep.